 "For a side sleeper, make sure to sleep with an extra-firm pillow and strategically position your head so the lower half of your face is literally off the pillow.
 Therefore, the face doesn't flatten out like a pancake," Rouleau suggests.
 Guess it's harder to get wrinkles when your face isn't on the pillow, right?

+If you're having trouble getting used to sleeping differently, chemical peels can act as a buffer to ward off wrinkles.
 "Chemical peels do a wonderful job of resurfacing skin and minimizing the appearance of wrinkles while you get into the habit of changing some of your sleep patterns," says Nazarian.
 "It's never too late to improve your sleeping behavior, especially if it'll benefit your skin."
+Texture Reform from Shani Darden is formulated with 5% retinyl palmitate (a gentle retinoid) to not only stimulate collagen production, but boost cell turnover, improve the look of dark spots, and smooth out uneven texture.

+If you're not already in the habit of wearing SPF daily, let this be your (final) reminder.
 "The best way to prevent wrinkles is wearing an SPF every day," Rouleau notes.
 "Hands down, daily use of sunscreen is the number one most effective way to slow down the skin aging process.
 A generous application each morning will dramatically reduce the formation of lines, wrinkles, and brown spots.
 It also, of course, prevents skin cancer."
+Go for a broad-spectrum SPF of at least 30.
+This one from Ghost Democracy is SPF 33 and 100% mineral, and doesn't leave behind a greasy residue, white-cast, or chalky finish.
+The pump applicator also makes it easy to disperse the perfect amount of product each and every time.

-The rule of thumb for SPF application is about 1 teaspoon of product for your face and roughly 2 tablespoons (about a shot glass) for your exposed body.
+The rule of thumb for SPF application is about one teaspoon of product for your face and roughly two tablespoons (about a shot glass) for your exposed body.

+When you sleep, your skin is in repair mode, fixing all of the day's damage (think: pollution and sun exposure).
+The products you use pre-bedtime can make a real difference in the health of your overall complexion.
 "From a topical standpoint, look for an overnight serum formulated with the best ingredients your skin needs to repair while you sleep," Rouleau suggests.
 "Think about high concentrations of microalgae, superfruits, and peptides.
 That way, it'll improve visible firmness while repairing the surface effects of daily pollution and environmental damage."
+This serum from Ranavat has been dubbed the "miracle elixir" in Ayurveda for its rich blend of superfoods including saffron threads, which promote a bright, radiant complexion.

 Singh A, Yadav S. Microneedling: advances and widening horizons.
 Indian Dermatol Online J. 2016;7(4):244-254. doi:10.4103/2229-5178.185468